mccm-innovations/UiPath_Document_OCR/inference_server/README.md

 ## Dependencies

 - [NGINX](https://www.nginx.com/).
 You can install it with `sudo apt-get install nginx` if you are using an Ubuntu OS.
+- poppler-utils to convert pdf to images: `sudo apt-get install poppler-utils`.
 - Library dependencies for the Python code.
 You need to install these with `pip install -r requirements.txt` before you can run this.